 In Iceland you can find geothermal pools all over the island.
 From luxuries spa retreats to natural hot spring and local swimming pools.
 All great in their own unique way and perfect to warm up while traveling in Iceland I September.

-This concludes our travel tips for driving in Iceland in September.
-All that is left is to select the perfect rental car for your September trip in Iceland.
+All that is left is to select the perfect rental car from Blue Car Rental for your September trip in Iceland.